-The total enrollment at the MBRSC as of fall 2018 is 185 undergraduate students (see Table 1).
-The total number of the MBRSC undergraduate students for the last four academic years has averaged 217 students.
+The total enrollment at the MBRSC as of fall 2019 is 159 undergraduate students (see Table 1).
+The total number of the MBRSC undergraduate students for the last four academic years has averaged 198 students.

-With the exception of the fall 2018 semester, the freshmen are consistently the largest number of undergraduate students in the MBRSC (see Table 2).
+The freshmen have been consistently the largest number of undergraduate students in the MBRSC; though less evident in the past two years (see Table 2).
 This figure though may be inflated because some students take more than one academic year to move to the sophomore status since they have to complete remedial English and/or math courses that are non-credited.
 On the other hand, the largest attrition rate happens at the end of the freshman year, which may justify the uneven distribution of students by grade level.

 The MBRSC provides yearly around 12 to 15merit-based scholarships, sponsored by the Mohammed Bin Rashid Foundation (MBRF).
 The undergraduate scholarships are for Arabic track students joining the Journalism or the Digital Production and Storytelling majors.
 This guarantees having in the classrooms a high concentration of intellectually engaged and high performing students as well as having Arab students from all economic backgrounds.
-As of spring 2019, the proportion of the MBRSC undergraduate students who have the MBRF scholarship is 32%.
+As of spring 2020, the proportion of the MBRSC undergraduate students who have the MBRF scholarship is 35%.